Interview with Leslie Temple

 Description

 Leslie Temple spent four years in the Air Training Corps before joining the Royal Air Force as a radio operator.
 He completed a tour of 30 operations with 101 Squadron at RAF Ludford Magna, as a German speaking special operator.
 He describes how having an eight man crew and extra equipment affected the interior of the Lancaster bombers.
-He reads from “Fighting Back: British During Military Contribution in the Second World War” by Martin Sugarman throughout the interview.
+Throughout the interview, he reads excerpts from “Fighting Back: British During Military Contribution in the Second World War” by Martin Sugarman.

 Creator